alyyousuf7/Weaver/README.md

 - Hit `Run` or press `CTRL+R` to execute the application.
 - Click anywhere on the application to start processing.
 - Click again to pause.
-- After the process is complete, a file will be generated, `output.txt`.
+- After the process is complete, a text file will be generated.
 This file contains the positions of each point where the thread should be knitted next.

 ## Configuration
-Open up the code, `Weaver.pde`.
-You'll find comments on first few lines about all the configurable variables.
+The configuration is set from `setup()` function in `Weaver.pde` file.

 ## Credits
 Kudos to [i-make-robots](https://github.com/i-make-robots/) for originally writting [this algorithm](https://github.com/i-make-robots/weaving_algorithm).

 I changed it a little bit to clean up the code, improve GUI and add some extra features.